matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 you want to find it.

 I talked before, you do not want an exhaustive row set.
-You do not want a predefined row set, and you do not want like every characteristic of every possible approach.
+You do not want a predefined row set, and you do not want every characteristic of every possible approach.
 You just want the ones that matter.

 And relentlessly move up.
-The other nice thing about a spreadsheet is: you can move rows up.
+The other nice thing about a spreadsheet
+is: you can move rows up.
 You just drag them and they go up.
 So keep pushing up on your spreadsheet on the things that most distinguish your different approaches.
-No one cares about pages and pages of everything's the same on this on this from this perspective.
+No one cares about pages and pages of everything's the same on this from this perspective.

-Avoid links or kind of references out as your primary cell content.
+Avoid links or references out as your primary cell content.
 Write something there.
 The key here from a thinking standpoint is: you are seeing the stuff that matters.
 If it is a link, you are seeing nothing.
 You have got to go break your concentration and go follow the link then.
 You can have links as supplements.

 Do not use the features of these things that allow comments.
-I see like a little triangle in the corner.
+I see a little triangle in the corner.
 What is that?
-I have got to hover or click and now.
-It is over here.
+I have got to hover or click and now it is over here.
 If you have a question about something, or you think it is bad or whatever, just write it on the cell next to it, or in the notes.
 You will see a lot of these things have "Notes" columns.
 Just write it in the notes so it is in someone's face.
-Now they have to opt into seeing what you think.
+Now they do not have to opt into seeing what you think.
 You said what you think, and you put it in their way.

 And then avoid phrasing the criteria as questions.
 This is because you want to be able to write questions in your sheet, and you want to